-Before you get to meeting a customer’s expectation you need to understand who they are.
+Before you get to fulfilling a customer’s expectations, you need to understand who they are.
 Knowing demographic data like age, gender and location is just the tip of the iceberg.
 A lot more information needs to be factored in to establish a clear picture of who your audience is exactly.

 Yes, all this information is great for developing marketing personas.
 But in order to really understand your customers, you need to understand their needs and interests, as well as the factors that affect their buying decisions.
-Knowing why your customers choose your product, and how they compare it to your competitors is just as important.
+Knowing your customers, why they choose your product, and how they compare it to your competitors is just as important.
 This helps you develop an understanding of what your customers are expecting when they find you (and adapt accordingly).

 3. Improve with purpose

 After finding your most valuable audience and what they’re looking for, it’s all about using this information to drive positive improvements.
-It’s obvious if you think about it, your audience isn’t supposed to change their expectations to fit your product.
-Rather you need to be able (and willing) to change your product to fit your customers expectations.
+It’s obvious if you think about it that your audience isn’t supposed to change their expectations to fit your product.
+Rather you need to be able (and willing) to change your product to fit your customer’s expectations.

-The best way to evaluate your efforts is to collect feedback on a regular basis.
+The best way to evaluate your efforts is to collect feedback regularly.
 You should strive to find the answers to questions such as,

 a.
 Do customers have access to information they need to make decisions?